 - Olbia Costa Smeralda Airport (OLB) – Closest to the popular Costa Smeralda, hub airport for Meridiana Fly

-- Alghero Fertilia Airport (AHO) – In northwest part of island
+- Alghero Fertilia Airport (AHO) – In the northwest part of the island

 - Tortolì-Arbatax (TTB) – A small regional airport, open primarily during high season

 - Oristano Fenosu Airport (FNU) – A small regional airport

 Because Meridiana Fly is actually based at Olbia’s airport, it has a frequent schedule of flights to and from the island.
 Other budget carriers that fly to Sardinia from airports in Italy and elsewhere in Europe include Air One, easyJet, Ryanair, Jet2.com, Air Berlin, and Germanwings.
 Bigger airlines like Alitalia also make the journey, but may not offer tickets as cheaply as the discount airlines.

 Some sample flight routes and prices I found as I was writing this article are:

 DOWNLOAD OUR TRAVEL GUIDES

 - Milan Malpensa-Cagliari – Alitalia one-way flights from €77; flight time of roughly 1.5 hours

 - Milan Malpensa-Alghero – Meridiana; one-way flights from €91; flight time of roughly 1 hour 15 minutes

 - Milan Malpensa-Olbia – Meridiana Fly; one-way flights from €79; flight time of roughly 1 hour 15 minutes